Healthy Homes Assessment Wallaceville

 Wallaceville Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Wallaceville and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory in all Wallaceville and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.
+• Landlords and property managers must keep records that prove the compliance with the Healthy Homes Standards that apply or will apply to your rental home.

-• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords should ensure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes